-The Council Presents the Complicated State of Immigration Policy in Biden's Third Year The whirlwind of policy changes has continued in the third year of the Biden administration.
+- Overcoming denials at difficult consulates - Errors and communication with consular officers - I-601 and I-212 waivers - Evaluating and advising clients on risks of consular processing - Ethical communication and disclosure for duration of representation year of the Biden administration.
 What is the current situation at the southern border, and where are we headed nationally with a divided Congress?
-Though some processing times have begun to improve at USCIS and DOS, how have Trump era policies continued to impact overall immigration trends to the United States?
+Though some processing times have begun to improve at USCIS and DOS, how have Trump-era policies continued to impact overall immigration trends to the United States?
 And what are the latest trends in interior enforcement and detention issues?
-Join the American Immigration Council for a discussion of where the administration has made meaningful progress, where it has failed to meet its commitments, and what comes next in the world of immigration policy impacting the U.S. system of legal immigration.
+Join the American Immigration Council for a discussion of where the administration has made meaningful progress, where it has failed to meet its commitments. and what comes next in the world of immigration policy.